 - develop a better understanding of prison environments and their relationship to the safety and well-being of those who are confined and work there

 - enhance state prisons’ capacities for collecting data on prison environments, with the goal of promoting transparency and accountability

 - design, implement, and evaluate data-driven, evidence-based operational and programmatic innovations to improve basic conditions, including those that support rehabilitation and self-betterment for incarcerated people

-The states participating in Phase 1 of the Network:
+The states participating in the Network: